giantswarm/docs/src/content/advanced/spot-instances/_index.md

 ---
 title: Spot instances
 description: Spot instances (also called low-priority VMs on Azure) are a simple way to save on compute cost, if your use case permits it.
+Here you find documentation for using them with Giant Swarm Kubernetes clusters, both on AWS and Microsoft Azure.
 weight: 40
 menu:
   main: